 North Bay is called the Gateway of the North.
 The natural landscapes with beaches, lakes, and nature parks simply took my heart away.
 You can ski, hike, or just chill out.
 There are so many things to do that you are never going to run out of options.
-Here are some of the best things my buddy Mark at UJS Inc & I recommend you can do when you are in North Bay.
+I recommend you can do when you are in North Bay.

 - Hike at trails of Duchesnay Falls